 It’s become increasingly difficult for schools to fund learning opportunities outside the classroom.
-To help them out, we launched Field Trip Grants in 2007.
-Since then, we’ve made it possible for millions of students to go on a field trip.
+To help them out, Target launched Field Trip Grants in 2007.
+Since then, Target has made it possible for millions of students to go on a field trip.
 As part of the program, Target stores award Field Trip Grants to K-12 schools nationwide.
 Each grant is valued up to $700.
-We accept grant applications between noon CST Aug.
+Grant applications will be accepted between noon CST Aug.
 1 and noon CST Sept.
 30.

 Youth Incentive Award

 Deadline: November 1, 2015

 The Coleopterists Society, an international organization of professionals and hobbyists interested in the study of beetles, has established a program to recognize young people studying beetles.
 The Society has pledged to provide up to $300 each year for the Youth Incentive Award Program.
 Each of the two awards (Junior and Senior) is a monetary grant of $150, award recipients also will receive up to $200 (Junior Award) and $400 (Senior Award) of equipment credit from the BioQuip Products, Inc. catalog, In addition to monetary and BioQuip grants, award recipients will receive a one year subscription to the society journal, The Coleopterists Bulletin.
 This is for children of grades 7-12 only.